ClusterHQ/flocker/docs/using/administering/debugging.rst

 When reporting issues with Flocker on Ubuntu always include copies of all the log files.

-The relevant logs can be exported as follows:
+The relevant logs can be exported by running the following commands as root:

 .. prompt:: bash [root@node1]# auto